It’s a story we’ve seen many times over: an unlikely hero embarks on a journey that has been thrust upon them.

-No matter what the genre or setting of the story is, the narrative at the heart follows this pattern.
-This is known in literary circles as the Monomyth or, in pop culture, as the Hero’s Journey.
+No matter what the genre or setting of the story is, the central narrative follows the hero’s journey structure.
+This is known in literary circles as the “monomyth” or, in pop culture, as the “hero’s journey”.

 The monomyth has since been adapted and condensed into twelve stages by Hollywood executive Christopher Vogler.

 Vogler developed his version of the monomyth while working at Disney, and once you recognize the pattern, you’ll be able to identify it in some capacity in almost any film.
 He’s the one who popularized calling it the “hero’s journey,” and his version focuses specifically on movie narratives.

 Let’s break down each step in the hero’s journey (warning, many GIFS ahead).

 The hero is introduced in their ordinary world.
 The mundane ordinary world is presented in stark contrast with the “special world” that the hero will enter when they accept their quest.